wealthguardcode/gig/programs/Contractors-General-Liability.md

 Eligible Classes

-- GCs with annual receipts under $15M and project values under $3M
+- General Contractors with annual receipts under $15M and project values under $3M
 - Artisans with 15 or fewer employees
 - New ventures, new construction and remodelers are all eligible
 - New construction eligible (both for General Contractor and Artisan)